Algorithmic Accountability

 Cross-Statute Integration

-Models in NZ financial services sit at the intersection of the Privacy Act 2020, the Fair Trading Act, the CoFI Act, and FMA/RBNZ prudential expectations.
+AI models in NZ financial services sit at the intersection of the Privacy Act 2020, the Fair Trading Act 1986, the Conduct of Financial Institutions Act, and FMA and RBNZ prudential expectations.
 We build governance frameworks that address all four obligations in a single structure, eliminating the compliance gaps that emerge when each statute is addressed in isolation.

 Technical Depth, Not Consulting Theatre

 Our validators have hands-on experience building credit models, pricing algorithms, and trading systems.
-We assess model risk by examining code, data pipelines, and statistical methodology -- not by reviewing PowerPoint documentation at arm's length.
+We assess model risk by examining code, data pipelines, and statistical methodology, not by reviewing documentation at arm's length.
+This technical depth means we address root causes rather than symptoms.

 Model Governance in the New Zealand Context